Smilius88/DGCharacterGenerator/README.md

 # DGCharacterGenerator

-This generates random character stats and skills for Arc Dream's game [Delta Green](http://www.delta-green.com/).
-Right now there is limited functionality.
-Right now, it prints the character stats to stdout.
+This generates random character stats and skills for Arc Dream's game [Delta Green](http://www.delta-green.com/), and prints the character stats to stdout.

 Currently, only the generic professions are available, i.e. the ones on pages 20-24.
 Specific agency builds will be added in a future release.